 Stacey Shinn, Jan Gilbert Social Justice Fellow at PLAN.
 Stacey started with PLAN as a Master of Social Work intern, working with Jan Gilbert at the legislature and heading up our mining accountability work in Northern Nevada.
 Stacey graduated from the University of Nevada, Reno with her Masters of Social Work and in June of 2012 official took over Jan’s legislative duties as PLAN’s lobbyist.

 Astrid Silva is PLAN’s organizing director.
-She started at PLAN as a volunteer and transitioned to staff after receiving her Deferred Action for Childhood Arrivals work permit.
+She started at PLAN as a volunteer and transitioned to staff after receiving her Deferred Action for Childhood Arrivals (DACA) work permit.
 Astrid has been referred to as the “face” of immigration, and Harry Reid’s conscience when it comes to immigration reform.
 Her personal story was highlighted by President Barack Obama and she was chosen by the White House to introduce him at a Las Vegas.
 She is a leader among DREAMers in Nevada and is the co-founder of DREAM Big Vegas, a Southern Nevada organization for undocumented youth.
-Astrid is a graduate of Advance Technologies Academy and holds two associates degrees from the College of Southern Nevada.
+Astrid is a graduate of Advance Technologies Academy, holds two associates degrees from the College of Southern Nevada and currently attends Nevada State College.